-2022 Hill Country Texas Master Naturalist Basic Training Class
+Hill Country Texas Master Naturalist Basic Training Classes

 The Texas Master Naturalist training curriculum, a partnership with the Texas Parks and Wildlife Department and Texas AgriLife Extension, will help you gain a deeper knowledge of our Hill Country ecology, geology, climate and weather, plants, animals, forests, rivers, streams and springs, and our critical water issues.
 Biologists, wildlife experts, and Texas Master Naturalist volunteers will teach you.
 Lectures and textbook reading provide the foundation, while outdoor Field Trips provide deeper, hands-on exposure to our diverse Hill Country environment.

 There is an approximately $200 course registration fee.
 The Texas Master Naturalist textbook and a class manual are included in the course registration fee.
 Scholarships for the course registration fee are considered on a case by case basis during the application process, upon request from applicants.

 Our mission is to develop a corps of well-informed volunteers to provide education, outreach, and service dedicated to the beneficial management of natural resources and natural areas.
 To become a certified Texas Master Naturalist, you will need to: